lbowmaker/simple_streams_poc/README.md

 - AWS Lambda UI is nice for less experienced developers to create something quickly but it's not industry standard and abstracts somethings that might be useful to learn (writing tests, commiting to repo's, etc)
 - Even though lots of technical things are abstracted you would need someone to manage roles and access which gets quite complicated/involved easily
 - Didn't seem that the code editor UI would make for good collaboration unless you managed code externally
+- Streams web UI provides a nice interface to the streams, the API and actual data - Kinesis didn't really do this without digging around in logs/execution pages

 ### Pros